jarrettv/go-japi/README.md

 ## Configuration

 Japi is configured by passing in the `Config` struct to `japi.New`.
-We recommend you setup problem config at a minimum.
+We recommend you setup `ProblemConfig` at a minimum.

 ```go
 r := japi.New(&japi.Config{